particle-iot/docs/src/content/hardware/migration-guides/b-series-electron-migration-guide.md

 ### SPI

-- The B Series SoM and Electron both have two SPI ports.
+- The B-Series SoM and Electron both have two SPI ports.
 - In most cases, you can share a single SPI bus with many peripherals.
 - On the Electron, SPI1 and SPI2 share the same MCU SPI interface but have different pin locations.
 You can only use one or the other.